anilantony/Main-Project-Daily-Reports-S7-CSA/Group 11/readme.md

 ## 20-10-2022

 - **Research for feasibility and relevance of the project**
-     - Well researched for the feasibility and relevance of the topic in present time.
+     - Well researched for the feasibility and relevance of the topic.